Monthly Tech-Tip from Tony Hansen SignUp

 Finally, print this and try it on the shaft.
 Likely you will have to change the shaft diameter and print again to get a tight fit.

-Learn to draw a propeller or download and adjust ours
+Learn to draw and print a mixer propeller

 3D CAD propeller tutorial

 Lilly will take you step-by-step through the 3D design process of drawing a propeller.
 We tried many methods of doing this to finally arrive at a simple procedure that produces a flexible parametric design.
 Follow the full transcript as you watch.
-You can use the same process to create one in this or other CAD software.
-Our design has only nine steps yet is flexible enough to accomodate a different number of blades, changes in the blade shape, angle, thickness and size and different heights and diameters for the hub and hole.
-If you would like this 3D file in Fusion 360 format, it is available in the Files manager in your Insight-live.com account.
+Use the same process to create one in this or other CAD software.
+Our design has only nine steps yet is flexible enough to accommodate a different number of blades, changes in the blade shape, angle, thickness and size and different heights and diameters for the hub and hole.

 By Tony Hansen